ghoulmann/raspberry_pi_gifted/gifted.md

 cable and I've spent $12 on an HDMI cable.
 I haven't noticed a difference, but I also haven't tried audio through the cables.

-{draw:frame} HDMI from the Raspberry Pi can be converted to VGA for use with legacy monitors.
+HDMI from the Raspberry Pi can be converted to VGA for use with legacy monitors.
 A few months ago, we would have used a boxy conversion box like the one here: http://thepihut.com/products/hdmi-to-vga-converter-for-the-raspberry-pi.
 However, a device called Piview was recently released by Element14, one of the two authorized Raspberry Pi suppliers.
 It seems to be a hit in the Twitterverse.
 More information about Piview is available from Element14 at this URL: http://www.element14.com/community/docs/DOC-48883/l/pi-view-hdmi-to-vga-adapter-cable-for-raspberry-pi-computer-board.
-It's available for order in the US from Newark.com: http://www.newark.com/element14/piview/cable-assembly-hdmi-to-vga-raspberry/dp/07W8937
+It's available for order in the US from Newark.com: http://www.newark.com/element14/piview/cable-assembly-hdmi-to-vga-raspberry/dp/07W8937.
-(see QR code).

 And finally, if it comes to it, you can use any display device with a phono/composite/RCA input.
 It's usually yellow and silver